hotosm/learnosm/CONTRIBUTING.md

 # Contributing to LearnOSM

+Thankyou for your interest in contributing to [learnosm.org](http://learnosm.org).
+This file explains how to make contributions.
+We can also coordinate work with ['issues' here on github](https://github.com/hotosm/learnosm/issues?state=open), and discussion on the [learnosm-coord Mailing list](https://lists.openstreetmap.org/listinfo/learnosm-coord).
+Be sure to follow these channels if you are interested in ongoing contribution.

 ## Text modifications and translations

 Daniel Joseph has written a [detailed explanation of the translation workflow](https://github.com/AmericanRedCross/Guides/blob/master/TranslationWorkflow_LearnOSM/translatorWorkflow.md) assuming no technical/github know-how.